liamthobrien/final-summative/README.md

-Question: How have global wheat yields evolved across countries since 1961, and can countries be grouped into clusters with similar yield dynamics?
+**Question**: How have global wheat yields evolved across countries since 1961, and can countries be grouped into clusters with similar yield dynamics?

 Furthermore, does incorporating information from countries with similar yield patterns improve wheat-yield predictions compared with models based solely on a country's historical data?